 Another common, and usually undiagnosed, reason for itchy nipples can be allergic contact dermatitis.
 Simply put, it means an allergic response to anything that might lead to a reaction in the form of rashes or discolouration on the skin.

-In certain cases, using a new pair of undergarments might be causing the problem.
+In certain cases, using a new pair of undergarments or cosmetic products might be causing the problem.
 Often, the material or the dye used in the manufacturing of your bra might be leading to itchiness in the nipples due to contact dermatitis.

-If you have recently started wearing new lingerie and have been experiencing some discomfort in and around your nipples, it is advisable to stop wearing the new bra for some days.
+If you have recently started wearing new lingerie and have been experiencing some discomfort in and around your nipples, it is advisable to stop wearing the new bra for some days - wear breathable products.
 Many times, the itchiness in the nipples will go down on its own.

 The skin of a menopausal woman tends to get drier and more easily irritated.
 Along with the fluctuation of hormones, there is a lesser amount of oil being produced by the skin.
 When taken together, this can cause itchy nipples.

 Treatment for cancer can also cause itchy nipples.
 Radiation therapy dries out the skin, making it more vulnerable.

 Additionally, drugs given during chemotherapy - such as alkaloids and antimetabolites - can also lead to pruritus or severe itching of the skin .